JerryJiaGit/facenet_trt/README.md

 # Changes
 1. facenet.py: Enable facenet pre-train SavedModel with TRT
-2. face.py: Add threshold of probobility for return, change minimum size of face to 50px, change gpu_memory_fraction to 0.4 and
+2. face.py: Add threshold of probobility for return, change minimum size of face to 50px, change gpu_memory_fraction to 0.4
 3. /align/detect_face.py: Enable TensorRT for PNET, RNET and ONET graph

 # TensorRT and setup